Religion professor receives NEH grant for 'identity terms' research

 Baker earned her B.A. at Wesleyan, master’s degree at Harvard, and doctorate at Duke.
 She has taught at Duke, Cornell, Swarthmore and Santa Clara University.
 Her research explores ideas about gender, ethnicity and nationalism in the formative periods of Judaism and Christianity and in modern historiography on these periods.
 Her book Rebuilding the House of Israel: Architectures of Gender in Jewish Antiquity was published by Stanford University Press in 2002.

 Baker’s NEH grant is called a Fellowship for College Teachers and Independent Scholars.

 The National Foundation on the Arts and the Humanities Act of 1965 established the NEH.
 An independent federal agency of the United States government, it is dedicated to supporting research, preservation, education and public programs in the humanities.

-Tags: Cynthia Baker, identity terms, Key Words in Jewish Studies, National Endowment for the Humanities, Rutgers University Press.
+Tags: Awards to faculty Cynthia Baker identity terms Key Words in Jewish Studies National Endowment for the Humanities Religious Studies Rutgers University Press

 Leave a Reply